ipcng00/LDM-S/README.md

 --nBatch: batch size for training
 --nEpoch: number of epochs for training
 --nValid: number of samples for validation set
+--nInit: number of initial labeled samples
+--nPool: number of samples for pooling set
 --nQuery: number of queries at each step
---nInit: number of initial labeled samples
 --nStep: number of acquisition steps
---nPool: number of samples for pooling set
+--nSample: number of samples for approximating rho
 ```

 The results will be saved in `results/{dataset}_{network}/test_accs_{#rep}.txt`